open-sdg/open-sdg/.github/ISSUE_TEMPLATE/general.md

 ---
 name: General
-about: Leave a general comment
+about: Leave a general comment or question
 title: ''
 labels: ''
 assignees: ''